 Beds hard and stiff and not for sleeping, but for

 The nothing that follows the too-brief ecstasy.

 Candle wicks burned down to nothing.

 Charges for the stains that will not out.

 Suffocating loneliness, the terror of being seen

 Throats parched and closed, voice useless, legs tired

-Mouth opens, but releases nothing.
+Mouth open—then nothing.